 Renowned scholar Professor Mary Beard is to give the latest public lecture in a University of Leeds series celebrating strong women.

-I'm very please to be joining what is fast becoming a great tradition of women speakers and do-ers right back to Alice Bacon.
+I'm very pleased to be joining what is fast becoming a great tradition of women speakers and do-ers - right back to Alice Bacon.

 Alice Bacon was elected to represent Leeds North East in 1945 and served her city constituents continuously until her retirement a quarter of a century later, when she took up a seat in the House of Lords as a Baroness.

-Leeds did not return another woman to the Commons until the election in 2010 of Leeds West MP Rachel Reeves, who is also Baroness Bacons biographer.
+Leeds did not return another woman to the Commons until the election in 2010 of Leeds West MP and Shadow Chancellor Rachel Reeves, who is also Baroness Bacon’s biographer.

-Ms Reeves partnered with the School of Politics and International Studies at the University to establish the lectures in the name of her trailblazing forebear, with the aim of celebrating the achievements of successful women locally and nationally.
+Ms Reeves partnered with the University’s School of Politics and International Studies to establish the lectures in the name of her trailblazing forebear, with the aim of celebrating the achievements of successful women – locally and nationally.

-- Tickets for the 2020 free public lecture, which starts at 6pm on Thursday 26 March in the Great Hall at the University of Leeds, can be booked via Eventbrite.
-It will be followed by a drinks reception from 7-8pm.
-Please note that tickets are limited and expected to be booked quickly.
+Book your tickets online for the 2022 free public lecture, which starts at 6.30pm on Thursday 27 October.
+Please note that tickets are limited and are expected to be booked quickly.